glouppe/talk-kva-2025/talk.md

 When an exoplanet transits in front of its star, a tiny fraction of the starlight passes through the planet's atmosphere before reaching us.
 By analyzing the spectrum of this light, we can infer the composition and properties of the atmosphere.

-This is interesting because the atmosphere holds clues about the planet's formation, evolution, and potential habitability.
+Understanding the atmosphere of an exoplanet is in turn quite important, as it can tell us about the planet's formation and evolution and its potential for habitability.

 ---